 Check tomorrow's schedule in the afternoon.

-Also, now is the time to remember or invite team members if they are necessary for a meeting, if you did not already do it.
+Also, now is the time I remember or invite team members if they are necessary for a meeting, if I did not already do it.

-If they are difficult or will take considerable amounts of time to write, consider planning them for the next morning.
-Writing with a clear mind and having a bit of distance is usually the best way not to act irrationally or make many mistakes.
+If they are difficult or will take considerable amounts of time to write, I consider planning them for the next morning.
+But generally people perceive speedy answers with trust, so even a short "Thanks for XYZ, will get back at you tomorrow" makes a massive difference.

 The last 15 minutes of the work day

-As the last task of the working day, double-check your to-do list.
-Check off completed tasks and ask yourself the following questions about the open tasks:
+As the last task of the working day, I double-check to-do list.
+I check off completed tasks and ask myself the following questions about the open tasks:

 Are there any tasks that need to be done in a specific order?

-What do you absolutely have to do tomorrow?
-Prioritise these tasks higher.
+What do I absolutely have to do tomorrow?
+That is the one big thing for tomorrow.

-What can you postpone to another day?
-Prioritise such work more deeply.
+What can I postpone something to another day?

 ca 20:00 (8pm)